Health And Nature life

 Home Healthy Foods

-Lilac is not only fragrant but also medicinal.
+Lilac syrup is not only fragrant but also medicinal.
 What are benefits?

 Do you know benefits of lilac?
 Make a healing syrup from a Lilac plant!